-Horticultural splendor is in full bloom throughout the Bay State
+Horticultural splendor is in full bloom throughout the Bay State at these beautiful Massachusetts gardens

-For the home gardener looking for cultivation tips or visitor who just enjoys getting away to a peaceful place, Massachusetts gardens provide special memories.
+For the home gardener looking for cultivation tips or the visitor who just enjoys getting away to a peaceful place, Massachusetts gardens provide special memories.
 These exquisite gardens will complement any group tour.

 Arnold Arboretum of Harvard University